 Retirement villages compared

 Are retirement villages a good idea?
 Buying in a retirement village has its appeals: living among people your age, as part of a community, in a new custom built home.
 We look at what they have to offer, but also go beyond the glossy brochures to reveal some hefty service charges and sky-high fees.
-Read more in our snapshot of retirement villages in 2024.
+Read more in our snapshot of retirement villages.

 retirement villages

 Considering buying a retirement property?
 These properties, often called retirement villages or retirement developments, are built specifically for those aged 55, 60 or 65 and over.
-Perhaps you are considering downsizing and moving to a retirement development.
+Perhaps you are considering downsizing and moving to a retirement development – in which case read on.

-In January 2024 we took a snapshot of newly built retirement villages from across England and had a closer look at whether they are a good deal for homebuyers.
-Our look at retirement villages compared:
+This snapshot of newly built retirement villages from across England, updated in January 2025, takes a closer look at whether they are a good deal for homebuyers.
+Our look at retirement villages compares:

 • What’s on the market